Agungvpzz/Campaign-Analysis/README.md

   <img width="1104" height="472" alt="image" src="https://github.com/user-attachments/assets/fa8fd0e1-2b90-4de3-8f94-741d216bc8cb" />
 </div>

 - Longer calls, higher conversions: Longer call durations stand out with the highest positive correlation to conversion rate (0.45).
-It’s a clear signal—when prospects are genuinely curious, they stick around, ask questions, and engage meaningfully.
+It’s a clear signal, when prospects are genuinely curious, they stick around, ask questions, and engage meaningfully.
 Shorter calls often signal disinterest or early drop-off.
 - Echoes from the past: Customers with more touchpoints from previous campaigns show a mild uptick in conversion likelihood (correlation 0.14).
 While not a strong effect, it suggests that past engagement might prime them for future decisions.
 - Too much contact, too little interest: Oddly enough, heavy outreach during the current campaign seems counterproductive.
-With a slightly negative correlation of -0.13, it hints at possible oversaturation—where repeated contact might cause customers to tune out or resist the offer altogether.
+With a slightly negative correlation of -0.13, it hints at possible oversaturation, where repeated contact might cause customers to tune out or resist the offer altogether.

 ## E. Customer Segment Analysis